shaonghosh/sky_tiling/README.md

 ## Tile-Pixel maps ##

 A vital ingredient for the ranked tile generation is the tile-pixel map for a telescope.
 This allows rapid computation of the ranked tiles.
 Currently the repository contains tile-pixel maps for the four aforementioned telescopes.
-However, only resolution of nside=256 is available for all the telescopes.
-Higher resolution maps are larger, and we will provide them via other means.
+Only resolution of nside=256 is available for all the telescopes.
+Higher resolution maps are larger, and we will provide them via other means (currently available in the NEMO cluster of UWM).
 However, the users are welcome to generate their own tile pixel maps.
 We describe this below:

-There is a script in the bin directory of the repository, called preComputeTiles.py.
-This script requires any arbitrary GW sky-map (surrogate map) and a predetermined tile file for the telescope (defined by the grid in the sky commensurate to the FOV of the telescope).
-This tile file will have the following format...
+If the user defines a telescope that is among the standard telescope name for this repository, namely Atlas, BlackGEM, PS1 and ZTF, then the ranked-tiling code will use the existing pre-computed tile-pixel maps in the utilities directory of the repository.
+However if a non-standard telescope name is used, then the user has two option:

+Option 1.

+User can specify a tile center file, which has the center of the predefined sky-grid for the tiles.
+The format of the tiles is as shown below (no spaces between lines).
+Examples of such files can be obtained from the tile_center_files directory of the repository.

 ID        ra_center         dec_center